isea-rwth-aachen/ISEA-Framework/doxygen/xmllookuptype.md

 \~English

-[Parameter objects] (xmlobject.html) with one or two-dimensional lookup tables possess the attribute LookupType.
-For these the following parameters are possible:
+[Parameter objects](xmlobject.html) with one or two-dimensional lookup tables possess the attribute LookupType.
+For these the following values are possible:

 - "LinearInterpolation" (linear interpolation of the supporting values between two grid points) The default parameter "LinearInterpolation" will be used, if no Lookuptype attribute is set.
 - "NearestNeighbour" (chooses the next possible supporting value to the recent grid point)